The role of science in legal research: expanding the limits of legal projects

 Afternoon session –‘Challenging the limits of legal research through research questions’

 The afternoon session will be devoted to research topics and questions on and beyond the limits of legal research.
 Such research topics may, for example, deal with topics on the border of law and natural science fields, psychological and behavioural aspects of law, or the intersection between law and policy.
 The specific topics will be derived from the participants’ projects.

 We will discuss how to assure that the research questions do stay within the realm of legal research and how these topics may be approached through legal methods.

-Ca. 200 pages of reading material will be assigned for the course, including specific questions to some of the readings.
+Ca. 200 pages of reading material will later on be assigned for the course, including specific questions to some of the readings.
 These will be discussed in the different sessions.

 The students are required to read all the project summaries and the selected reading materials.
 Each participant is required to analyze and comment on the summary of a peer assigned to them.

-In case you have questions regarding the content and assignments of the course please contact the course coordinator, Katerina Mitkidis (firstname.lastname@example.org).
+In case you have questions regarding the content and assignments of the course please contact the course coordinator Viktoria Obolevich (email@example.com).